Image Classification#

 Fig. 13 Explore the category menu.
 Turn on/off (label/label) a particular category to show/hide only those images.#

-Single-click to select a 2-3 images from the unknown category that best fit the Negative Control category.
+Ensure no images are currently selected by clicking the deselect Deselect icon.
+Then, single-click to select 2-3 images from the unknown category that best fit the Negative Control category.
 Once selected, click Categorize in the top right and select Negative Control.
 Do the same for 2-3 Positive Control images.

 3. Train model#

-Click on the Classifier button to open the sub-menu and then click on the Fit settings settings icon.
+Click on the Classification button under Learning Task then proceed to customize the settings for model fitting by clicking the Fit Model fit-model icon.
 Within the menu that opens, you can select various parameters to adjust model training.
-Open the Dataset Settings menu to find the Train percentage option.
-This value controls what percentage of the images you have annotated will be used to train the model in Piximi.
+Open the Dataset Settings menu to find the Train percentage field.
+This value controls what fraction of the images you have annotated will be used to train the model in Piximi.
 The remainder will be used to test how well Piximi can classify images not previously seen.
 We will use the default for now.

 _images/user-guide-u2os-fit-settings.png